PagerDuty/incident-response-docs/docs/before/different_roles.md

 1. Bring up issues to the Incident Commander that may otherwise not be addressed (keeping an eye on timers that have been started, circling back around to missed items from a roll call, etc).
 1. Be a "hot standby" Incident Commander, should the primary need to either transition to a SME, or otherwise have to step away from the IC role.
-1. Page SME's or other on-call engineers as instructed by the Incident Commander.
 1. Manage the incident call, and be prepared to remove people from the call if instructed by the Incident Commander.
-1. Liaise with stakeholders and provide status updates on Slack as necessary.

 ### Who are they?
 Any Incident Commander can act as a deputy.
 Deputies need to be trained as an Incident Commander as they may be required to take over command.